Sai-Kartheek-Reddy/X-MuTeST/README.md

 #### Selection Criteria
 - Annotators demonstrating high accuracy and strong rationale alignment were shortlisted.
-- Out of 10 participants, five annotators were selected for the main task — ensuring **three annotators per language (Hindi, English, Telugu)**.
+- Out of 10 participants, five annotators were selected for the main task — ensuring **three annotators per language (Telugu, Hindi, English)**.
 - Annotators were incentivized with **150 hours of free GPU access** and represented diverse linguistic backgrounds.

 ---